citrix/PublishURLContent/README.md

 # Citrix Content Publishing Utility

 The purpose of this utility is to help Citrix administrators publish "content" or URLs into your Citrix XenApp/XenDesktop environments using a GUI based tool.
-While the ability to publis content is available already, it currently only exists from the Powershell cmdlets.
+While the ability to publish content is available already, it currently only exists from the Powershell cmdlets.
 This tool is currently built to be used on a XenApp/XenDesktop server or as a published application.

 ![](images/mainui.png)